charlie-schiaffino/charlie-schiaffino/README.md

 > 👋 Hi, I’m Charlie
 >
-I'm currently 26 years old... on my free time im developing a free forum engine in django, hopefully it will be out very soon with my own gaming community.
+On my free time im developing a free forum engine in django, hopefully it will be out very soon with my own gaming community.
 I do also work for Cornershop by Uber so most of the time i might be coding for them and on my spare time coding that tiny forum engine system.

 If you need anything, just let me know and contact me for further information.